 M2M service subscribers (i.e. individual end users who own M2M field devices or an organization which operates the M2M field system on behalf of the actual owner) may need to be enabled to discover other applications in order to interoperate and create added value

-An M2M system cannot rely on just a single central App-ID registry.
+An M2M system cannot rely on just a single central App-ID Registry Function.
 The architecture must allow that multiple App-ID registries can coexist in the system preferably without need for communication between them

 Design assumptions:

-The App-ID Registry represents an infrastructure function which e.g. like the M2M Enrolment Function (MEF) may be operated by third party (i.e. a special M2M Application Services Provider) which configures information related to applications (Application Profiles) on the IN-CSE.
+The App-ID Registry Function represents an infrastructure function which e.g. like the M2M Enrolment Function (MEF) may be operated by third party (i.e. a special M2M Application Services Provider) which configures information related to applications (Application Profiles) on the IN-CSE.
 This includes resources accessible via Mca and Mcc reference points such as <m2mServiceSubscriptionProfile>, <serviceSubscribedNode> <serviceSubscribedAppRule> and possibly in addition data which should not be exposed over Mca and Mcc.
-This implies that an App-ID Registry could include the functionality of an IN-AE for communication with the IN-CSE.
+This implies that an App-ID Registry Function could include the functionality of an IN-AE for communication with the IN-CSE.

-The architecture solution considered aims to avoid direct communication between field entities and the App-ID registry, in order to not burden field devices to support another client and interface for communication with the App-ID registry.
-The solution described here would use the MEF as a proxy for any required communication between field entities and the App-ID Registry.
+The architecture solution considered aims to avoid direct communication between field entities and the App-ID Registry Function, in order to not burden field devices to support another client and interface for communication with the App-ID Registry Function.
+The solution described here would use the MEF as a proxy for any required communication between field entities and the App-ID Registry Function.

-For assignment and registration of App-IDs it is assumed that the procedures as defined today are continued to be used: the manufacturer / application developer proposes App-ID and the App-ID Registry validates uniqueness.
+For assignment and registration of App-IDs it is assumed that the procedures as defined today are continued to be used: the manufacturer / application developer proposes App-ID and the App-ID Registry Function validates uniqueness.
 The registered App-IDs is provisioned to the field device before it becomes operational in the M2M system.

 6.x.1 Architecture

 The proposed architecture solution is illustrated in Figure 6.x.1-1.
-The figure shows the functions and entities potentially having a role when considering the App-ID Registry.
+The figure shows the functions and entities potentially having a role when considering the App-ID Registry Function.
 Solid lines define communication paths.
-These are referenced with a number in the figure and described as follows:
+These are referenced with a number in the figure and described as follows.
+Note that a practical implementation does not need to support all communication links shown in Figure 6.x.1-1.
+Note also that the numbering of these communication links is arbitrary and does not imply any sequence of steps to be executed in a specific order.
+Many certifications could be requested by the manufacturer or application developer/provider.

 1) The manufacturer creates a digital certificate for his device, or an application software certificate, issuing a Certificate Signing Request (CSR) to a Certification Authority (CA).
 The certificate is initially installed on the field entity at manufacturing stage or software download/installation and used for Security Association Establishment with a MEF.
 The MEF-FQDN (i.e. the MEF ID) is also preconfigured on the device SW module.